 Bottom line: There you go.
 A fun random encounter/side-trek for all ages.
 Was that so hard Raggi?
 8 out of 10.

 * Spoilers: One possible drawback.
-The grain extends about 120 feet from the farm in all directions.
-It retards movement by a third.
+The grain extends about 80 yards from the farm in all directions.
+It retards movement by three quarters.
 The creature only attacks once a round as a 5 HD creature for 1d8 damage.
 What this means is that you could, if you had all the information, essentially just sprint for the exit and let the dice fall where they may without taking more then 1, perhaps 2 casualties at worst.
 2nd level characters are fine, and don’t get me started on clerics.